oschweitzer/learning-resources/typescript_lesson.md

 ### Namespaces

-Namespaces are TypeScript only feature.
+Namespaces are a TypeScript only feature.
 They allow to regroup code having a common logic.
 A namespace can include functions, classes, variables and interfaces.

 To create a namespace, simply use the `namespace` keyword.
 To make the elements of the namespace accessible outside, use the `export` keyword in front of the element export.

 ```typescript
 namespace StringUtility {
   export function ToCapital(str: string): string {
     return str.toUpperCase();
   }